soumyajiitdas/soumyajiitdas/README.md

 - 🔗 Working on **my final year project** in a group.
 - 🤖 Dreaming up a future of intelligent systems, scalable software, and real-world ML solutions.

+> 🧠 **Fun Fact:** I treat my Git commits like journal entries.
+Each one has a story.

 ## 📊  Stats?
 Here’s the charts...